cromination/taddimus/web/wp-content/plugins/wp-cloudflare-page-cache/readme.txt

 #### ⚡ Performance Optimization

-- **Google Fonts Optimization:** Combine multiple font requests and serve fonts locally for improved privacy and loading speeds while reducing external dependencies.
+- **Google Fonts Optimization:** Super Page Cache helps you optimize Google Fonts by combining requests and serving them locally.
+This reduces external dependencies and improves both privacy and Web Vitals scores.
 - **Lazy Loading System:** Built-in lazy loading for images, videos, iframes, and background images to improve load performance.
 - **Flexible Lazy Load Exclusions:** Exclude specific media using keywords, URL patterns, or CSS class detection.
 - **Advanced Assets Manager:** Enable or disable specific CSS and JavaScript files based on page context with an intuitive frontend modal interface, helping you eliminate unused scripts and optimize page performance.
 - **Browser Caching Rules:** Automatically configure `.htaccess` rules for long-lived caching of static assets like images, scripts, and stylesheets.

 #### 🛠️ Advanced Cache Management

+Take full control of your cache with smart purging, intelligent preloading, and reliable background processing.
+Every update is handled seamlessly without slowing down your site.

 - **Smart Auto-Purging:** Automatically clear relevant cache entries when posts, pages, or custom post types are updated, including related content.
 - **Granular Purge Options:** Choose to purge only HTML pages or the entire cache, including assets.